pypa/pipx/README.md

 pipx run: error: ambiguous option: --py could match --pypackages, --python
 ```

 To prevent this put double dash `--` before APP.
-It will make pipx to ignore arguments to the right
+It will make pipx to forward the arguments to the right verbatim to the application:

 ```
 > pipx run -- pycowsay --py